carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 - Did you ever have problems running research software written by a colleague?
 - Did you ever have problems running your own software?
 - Are you slightly scared of editing your code, just in case you "break" it?
+- Did you ever have to re-do all the figures in your paper manually?
 - Do you suspect that some parts of your code may not be working as you want them to?
 - Do you feel that you are losing control about how your code is growing?